This morning started out cloudy, which made for great walking, for the first couple of hours and then it started to rain.

 The new dietary regime is going well with the only hiccup being that I turned my dehydrated apricot crumble into soup this morning.
 I am sure my rehydrating methods will improve as I bought a months worth of Backcountry Cuisine in Wellington and posted it to appropriate locations.

 Caught the ferry to Picton yesterday after spending a couple of weeks in Wellington relaxing at the YHA.
+The ferry crossing was nice, on one side of the boat at least while the other was a howling gale.

 In Picton we stayed at The Villa and then caught another ferry to Ships Cove to start the Queen Charlotte track.